 Case size: 42 millimetres Material: stainless steel Movement type: mechanical automatic Water resistance: up to 200 metres

 The first thing that will catch your eye when you come across the Tudor Pelagos is probably not even the watch itself but its specifications.
-This is a timepiece that boasts a depth rating of up to 500 metres.
+This is a timepiece that boasts a depth rating of up to 500 meters.
 That’s quite a feat.

 But when you’ve regained your composure over this incredible level of water-resistance, you’ll be equally impressed by the rest of the watch.